The role of the Organ Scholar is to assist the Director of Music in the training of the Choirs and accompaniment of services.

 Further information, including details about auditions and interviews, as well as the specifications of the Hudleston Organ at Jesus, can be found in the Choral and Organ Awards Prospectus or on the University website.

 Organ Scholarship Trials take place at the end of September, for entry the following year (or for deferred entry).
 During the Trials, candidates will attend formal and informal auditions, conducting auditions and academic interviews.
 After the Trials have finished, full academic offers will be made to successful applicants, while unsuccessful applicants will be free to pursue their academic application in December.
-If you would be interested in playing to the Director of Music, or in attending a rehearsal or service, please contact the Choir Administrator.
+If you would be interested in playing to the Director of Music, or in attending a rehearsal or service, please contact the Choir and Chapel Office Coordinator.

 Organ Scholar profile